How Would “Fashion Santa” go over in Your Mall?

 NY National Conference & Deal Making Show

 Thanks to everyone who came to the DMM booth (#1318) during ICSC's 2015 NY National Conference & Deal Making Show, last week at the Jacob K. Javits Convention Center in New York.
-We were glad to welcome all the faces, new and old friends, and talk about our new Retail Trade Area product, which is based upon mobile device data.
+We were glad to welcome all the faces, new and old friends, and talk about our new Retail Boundaries product, which is based upon mobile device data.
 We spoke with hundreds about our reliable reference tools designed to assist you in identifying opportunities and making decisions for your business!
 Best wishes from our family to yours for a happy, healthy and prosperous 2016!